Cloud Assembly cloud zones are sections of compute resources that are specific to your cloud account type such as AWS or vSphere.

 After you create a cloud zone, you can validate its configuration.

 If you have an associated vRealize Operations Cloud application that you have configured to work with vRealize Automation Cloud, you can access an Insights dashboard in the cloud zone.
 The dashboard displays capacity-related information about resources and deployments for the vSphere or VMware Cloud on AWS cloud zone, provided that the cloud accounts are configured in both vRealize Automation Cloud and vRealize Operations Cloud and are being monitored in vRealize Operations Cloud.
-To learn more about the Insights dashboard, see Infrastructure resource management in vRealize Automation Cloud using vRealize Operations Cloud metrics.
+To learn more about the Insights dashboard, see Resource management and deployment optimization using vRealize Operations Cloud metrics in vRealize Automation Cloud.